780Farva/LibreWolf-Settings/README.md

 6. Disable network connection information
 7. Prohibiting checking the browser installed by default in the operating system
 8. Disable read mode
+9. Disable bookmark backups
+10. Disable saving addresses in the Address Bar history list
+11. Reduce the number of recently closed tabs to 5
+12. Reduce the number of recently closed windows to 2
+13. Disable session recovery after a crash

 ### Disable unsafe functions
 1. Disable geolocation